- Medicare Monthly Premiums 2017

-Known as QMB or Quimby, this program will pay the premiums, deductibles, and coinsurance payments of the Medicare Program for older and disabled individuals who are financially eligible.
-The current QMB eligibility guidelines are: $978 per month income and $8,580 in assets for an individual; and $1,313 per month income and $13,620 in assets for a couple.
-QMB-eligible beneficiaries must go to medical care providers who participate in the Medical Assistance Program.
-In addition to the income and assets stated, an individual or couple may have a house, car, and a burial plan, and still be eligible for the QMB Program.
+Known as Qualified Medicare Beneficiary (QMB) or Quimby, this program will pay the Part B premium ($134 per month in 2017), deductibles and coinsurance payments of the Medicare Program for older and persons with disabilities who are financially eligible.
+The current QMB eligibility guidelines are: $1,025 per month income and $8,890 in assets for an individual; and $1,373 per month income and $14,090 in assets for a couple.
+QMB-eligible beneficiaries must go to medical care providers who accept Medicare and QMB.
+In addition to the income and assets stated, an individual or couple may have a house (in which they live) and a car, The asset level includes a $1500 per person burial plan.
 Applications are made for the QMB Program through the local Departments of Social Services or Baltimore County Department of Aging.
 QMB recipients receive a gray card as evidence of their eligibility.

-You will qualify for extra help to pay premium, deductible and co-payments if you are single and have an income level below $17,235 and a resource value of $13,440 or less.
-For couples, if your income is below $23,265 and your resources are below $26,860.
+You will qualify for extra help to assist with payment of the Medicare Part D premium, deductible and co-payments if you are single and have an income level below $18,330 and a resource value of $13,820 or less.
+For couples, if your income is below $24,600 and your resources are below $27,600.
 In order to apply for the extra help, individuals will need to fill out an application from Social Security or apply online at www.ssa.gov.